patr1c1a/coupons/readme.md

+# Public API

+API is publicly available at http://15.228.79.119:8080.

+View *endpoint description* below to put in place the complete url (e.g.: http://15.228.79.119:8080/top-favorited).

-# Install and setup project
+# Install and setup project locally

 * Clone project.